pablomattot/library/README.md

 ###### To-do's
-- [ ] Add a button on each book's display to chance read status
+- [x] Add a button on each book's display to change read status
+- [ ] Add localstorage support
-- [ ] Look into localStorage
+- [ ] Add form verification